 Kahler’s PCM model was used by NASA for over 20 years in predicting behavior and selecting the most qualified astronauts for its missions.
 It was also used by President Clinton and General Wesley Clark to improve communication and negotiation skills.
 The MUSE School in California uses this technique in preparing students for the “real world.”

-Mattersight, a contact center software platform, uses PCM to assess a callers’ personality and pairs the caller with a complimentary agent.
-The company believes this approach creates a positive experience for customers.
+Mattersight (now part of NICE), a contact center software platform, uses PCM to assess a callers’ personality and pairs the caller with a complimentary agent or customer service representative.
+The company believes this approach creates a positive customer experience ultimately leading to better customer satisfaction.